 "Orange" alert level for weather-related danger - its

-second-highest - in Brittany and a small part of southeastern
+second-highest - in parts of Brittany and southeastern France

-(Reporting By Nicholas Vinocur; Editing by Pravin Char and
+(Reporting By Nicholas Vinocur; Editing by Pravin Char)